-Field Name Description PL/SQL Data Type Initial Value USERIDENTIFIER An output field for receiving applications.
+Field Name Description PL/SQL Datatype Initial Value REPLYTOQMGR Specifies the queue manager to which the reply message or report should be sent.
+This is an input field for MQPUT and an output field for MQGET.
+CHAR(48) NULL USERIDENTIFIER An output field for receiving applications.
 It identifies the user that sent the message.
-Sending applications can specify a user on input if the CONTEXT field for the mqpmo argument of MQPUT was set to PGM_SUP.MQPMO_SET_IDENTITY CONTEXT or to PGM_SUP.MQPMO SET_ALL_CONTEXT.
+Sending applications can specify a user on input if the CONTEXT field for the mqpmo argument of MQPUT was set to PGM_SUP.MQPMO_SET IDENTITY_CONTEXT or to PGM SUP.MQPMO_SET_ALL_CONTEXT.
 CHAR(12) NULL ACCOUNTINGTOKEN Used to transfer accounting information between applications.
 Sending applications provide accounting information or use PGM SUP.MQACT_NONE to specify that no accounting information is included.
 CHAR(32) PGM_SUP.MQACT NONE APPLIDENTITYDATA Specifies more information to send along with the message to help the receiving application provide more information about the message or its sender.
 CHAR(32) NULL PUTAPPLTYPE Describes the kind of application that placed the message on the queue.
 Use a PGM_SUP constant to assign a value.
-Refer to PUTAPPLTYPE Field on page A-21.
+Refer to "PUTAPPLTYPE Field" on page A-22.
 BINARY_INTEGER PGM.MQAT_NO CONTEXT PUTAPPLNAME Specifies the name of the application that placed the message on the queue.
 Sending applications specify a name or let the queue manager fill in this field.
 This is an output field for receiving applications.
-CHAR(28) NULL PUTDATE Specifies the date on which a message was placed on the queue.
-Sending applications can set a date or let the queue manager take care of it.
-The date format used by the queue manager is YYYYMMDD.
-This is an output field for receiving applications.
-CHAR(8) NULL PUTTIME Specifies the time that a message was placed on the queue.
-Sending applications can set a time or let the queue manager take care of it.
-The time format that is used by the queue manager is HHMMSSTH.
-This is an output field for receiving applications.
-CHAR(8) NULL APPLORIGINDATA Used by the sending application to add information to the message about the message origin.
-This is an output field for receiving applications.
-CHAR(4) NULL
+CHAR(28) NULL